Dennis Schroder NBA Playoffs Player Props: Lakers vs. Grizzlies

 Dennis Schroder Insights vs. the Grizzlies

-- Schroder is responsible for taking 8.9% of his team's field goal attempts this season with 9.8 per game.
+- This season, Dennis Schroder has made 4.1 shots per game, which accounts for 7.7% of his team's total makes.

-- He's attempted 3.4 threes per game, or 8.8% of his team's shots from beyond the arc this season.
+- This season, he's accounted for 8.4% of his team's three-pointers made, averaging 1.1 per game.

 - Schroder's Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- The Grizzlies are the 11th-best defensive squad in the NBA, conceding 113.0 points per contest.
+- The Grizzlies concede 113 points per contest, 11th-ranked in the league.

-- The Grizzlies are the 21st-ranked squad in the NBA, allowing 44.4 rebounds per contest.
+- Conceding 44.4 rebounds per contest, the Grizzlies are the 21st-ranked team in the league.

-- In terms of assists, the Grizzlies have conceded 26.4 per game, 26th in the NBA.
+- Allowing 26.4 assists per game, the Grizzlies are the 26th-ranked squad in the NBA.

-- In terms of 3-pointers, the Grizzlies are 25th in the league, conceding 13.0 makes per contest.
+- The Grizzlies give up 13 made 3-pointers per game, 25th-ranked in the league.

 Dennis Schroder vs. the Grizzlies